Zaffer/fast-stack/readme.md

 ## Troubshooting

 ### GCloud CLI:
 - if using linux and getting "open in browser error" then use `gcloud init --no-launch-browser` to login

 - if you mess up with Application Default Credentials sometimes it makes a folder where it expects a file at this location: `~/.config/gcloud/application_default_credentials.json`.
 Delete and the directory and recreate the json file.

+- "OCI runtime exec failed: exec failed: unable to start container process: exec: "alembic": executable file not found in $PATH: unknown"
+  - likely that your image running locally is the production version, rebuild your image for dev environment first then run start-dev.sh again.